torvalds/linux/Documentation/userspace-api/media/v4l/buffer.rst

 Additionally, drivers shall return a ``EINVAL`` error from the :c:func:`VIDIOC_QBUF` ioctl if the buffer being queued is too small for the current format or controls.
-Together, these requirements ensure that queued buffers will always be large enough for the configured format and controls.
+Together, these requirements ensure that queued buffers will always be large eanalugh for the configured format and controls.

 Userspace applications can query the buffer size required for a given format and controls by first setting the desired control values and then trying the